Did you get a new ball python, and you want to know how old it is?

 Telling Age By Length

-Length is a key indicator of age for most reptiles, including the ball python.
+Length is a crucial indicator of age for most reptiles, including the ball python.

-With ball pythons, weight is equally important and even more important regarding sexual maturity.
+With ball pythons, weight is equally important and even more critical regarding sexual maturity.

 Length differs by age for males and females, with females getting longer faster than male ball pythons.